 iTunes Store: The site where app users can search and download their iOS apps.

 Native Functionality: A feature that was developed using native code for both iOS and Android, as opposed to being a web-based feature.
-See here for info on which apps utilize native functionality.
+For more information, refer to Features Supported on iOS, Android and Web App.

 OS: Operating System (generally used in reference to Android products).

 Partner: You!
 A partner is a white label reseller.

 Preview App: App solely developed for previewing other apps.
 We have a branded and white label option for iOS & Android.
 Users plug in their app code and it loads their app as if it were installed on their device.